 OVERVIEW OF EXPERIENCE

-Last 15 years: Specialized in turn-arounds and start-ups; engaged in the development and administration of multi-product, diversified educational programs (degrees, certificates, conferences, courses, etc.) in a global context containing face-to-face, elearning, m-learning, and hybrid delivery for colleges, universities, professional organizations, other institutions in wide array of subject matters, ranging from general education, liberal arts, to career training.
+Last 15 years: Specialized in turn-arounds and start-ups; engaged in the development and administration of multi-product, diversified educational programs (degrees, certificates, conferences, courses, field seminars, field investigations, etc.) in a global context containing face-to-face, elearning, m-learning, and hybrid delivery for colleges, universities, professional organizations, other institutions in wide array of subject matters, ranging from general education, liberal arts, to career training, with a focus on outcomes-oriented education that incorporates needs assessments, assessment strategy and design.
 High-quality programs with demonstrated positive outcomes, with positive return on investment, and positive net to plow back into organization to cover expenses, and to contribute / underwrite services such as publications and libraries.

-I am most interested in exploring creative, fluid solutions in a rapidly changing world where disruptive technologies provide opportunities for forward-thinking individuals, especially when they commit to collaborate and share their knowledge, ideas, and ability to mentor.
-I like corgis, beagles, poetry, tennis, and industrial novels.
+I am most interested in exploring creative, fluid solutions in a rapidly changing world where new technologies provide opportunities for employment and personal transitions, and interactions with forward-thinking individuals.
+I am committed to working with a collaborative mindset to transfer knowledge, ideas, and ability to mentor.
+I like working with cross-cultural teams in all settings.
+Personal interests include geological field investigations, theories of science and technology, poetry, tennis, and Latin American and Spanish literature.

 2008 – Present

-Online and face-to-face education and professional development programs.
-Responsible for administration of face to face, online, and hybrid education conferences, research conferences, short courses, field courses, distance education; design and deployment of new education products (adaptive / "quick bite" mobile learning, e-symposia, webinars, geotechnology workshops, “forum of experts” workshops, online courses); promotion, strategic partnerships including energy-leadership MBA, and earth science education program for K-12 in urban public schools; industry partnership and technology transfer and “research launcher” program.
+Online and face-to-face education and professional development programs, with a heavy emphasis on experiential, situated learning, bringing together case studies, laboratory findings, and field investigations.
+Responsible for administration of face to face, online, and hybrid education conferences, research conferences, short courses, field courses, distance education; field safety, design and deployment of new education products (adaptive / "quick bite" mobile learning, e-symposia, webinars, geotechnology workshops, “forum of experts” workshops, online courses); promotion, strategic partnerships including energy-leadership MBA, and earth science education program for K-12 in urban public schools; industry partnership and technology transfer and “research launcher” program.
 Grants and contracts for training / open courseware; helped launch global Geosciences Technology Workshops (GTW) series, and Forum of Experts hybrid workshop series.
 Principal Investigator: 5-year $4.0 million technology transfer education (Department of Energy, 2009); 3-year $995,000 carbon capture and sequestration education (Department of Energy, 2009), helped design plan for an Energy-focus MBA; helped launch K-12 science education initiatives.

 1998 - Present: